Fox Glacier (town): Our Lady of the Snows

 Our Lady of the Snows is a Catholic church located at 60 Cook Flat Road, Fox Glacier, within the South Westland parish of Our Lady of the Woods.
 The wooden church was built in three months, at a cost of £690, by Robert Emmett Clarke of Whataroa, and includes stained-glass windows and statues donated by settlers in the area in memory of deceased relatives.
 The Bishop of Christchurch, Matthew Brodie, laid the foundation stone on 22 April 1934, and the church was blessed and dedicated on 15 September 1935 by Bishop Brodie.

 Mass is held at Our Lady of the Snows twice monthly, on the second and fourth Sundays.

 Douglas Memorial Church

 The Douglas Memorial Church was a small Presbyterian church at 5 Main Road, Fox Glacier, built by the Hokitika firm of Goodfellow and Bennett in 1952 from local stone and rimu.
 A reduction in the number of parishioners saw the church put up for sale in 2012, and it was subsequently converted into self-catering holiday accommodation, The Church at Fox, opening in 2015.

 The church was named in honour of the Reverend William Douglas (c.
 1837–1920), who was the Presbyterian minister in Hokitika between 1881 and 1907, and served as moderator of the General Assembly in New Zealand in 1882.

 Education

+The first school in the area, Gillespies Beach School, opened in 1877, and with the declining population of the settlement closed in 1900.
+For the next 30 years children were educated in household schools, until the opening of Weheka School in 1929.